stefanvoegelisrf/digit/03/index.md

 ### Barcodes

 A bar code is a onedimensional coding system.
+It is machine readable.
+Barcodes represent data by varying the widths, spacings and sizes of parallel lines.